Eager to dive into the Beat Saber virtual reality experience, but scared to choose the wrong headset?

 Or perhaps you don’t own a high-end PC, and you just want a VR headset to enjoy Beat Saber?

-If you answered yes to any of those questions, you just might like the Oculus Quest 2.
+If you answered yes to any of those questions, you just might like the Meta Quest 2.

 The Quest 2 is a standalone VR headset that doesn’t require a PC.
 There is no need to fear getting tangled in wires – you can move with total freedom.